ikuzmych02/portfolio/README.md

 I have also included .arm files which I used to confirm my implementation was functional, as well as my runlab.do and pipelined_wave.do simulation files which can be run with ModelSim

-All of the stages are broken up into source files like this:
+All of the stages are broken up into source files as follows:

 ## if_id.sv
 This SV file contains the code necessary to create the Instruction Fetch stage of my ARM pipelined CPU